-Integrating medical device safety into the design process
+Integrating the medical electrical equipment safety standard series, IEC 60601, into the design process

 IEC 60601, IEC/ISO 80601, Ed 3.1 Series

-- Practical application to typical medical device designs,
+- Practical application of requirements to typical medical device designs,

 - Avoiding safety pitfalls,